aheze/SplitSheet/README.md

 # SplitSheet

-A description of this package.
+A split sheet made with `UIScrollView`.